All Episodes

 The traveling circus has infuriated correction officers who complain that in addition to the violent maniacs they are dealing with every day, they now have to trip over bozo in the prison yard.

-He said, Picture a big clown car pulling up to MCI wallpole with strong men, clowns getting out, and entertaining the murderers and rapists out in the yard.
+He said, picture a big clown car pulling up to MCI Wallpole with strong men, clowns getting out, and entertaining the murderers and rapists out in the yard.

-Morale here is at an all it's at an all-time low.
+Morale here is at an all-time low.

 We have to watch inmates who are throwing feces and urine at us be entertained by a circus, having a great time.